Restraint

 Avoid Near Occasions

 Identify what habits hurt your relationship with God, others, or yourself, and then identify what triggers your desire to indulge those habits.
 These triggers are often linked to feeling bored, lonely, angry, hungry, stressed, or tired.
-The triggers are also linked to feeling unhappy with adversity (ie. something doesn't happen in your favor) or unworthy of prosperity (ie. something happens in your favor).
+The triggers are also linked to feeling unhappy with adversity or unworthy of prosperity.
 Here are strategies for avoiding these near occasions:

 -